Configuration

 Normalize to \(...\) and \[...\]

 The math-indent field specifies indentation (in spaces) for display math blocks.
-Default is 0.
+Default is 2; set it to 0 to keep content flush against the left margin.

 Tab Stops